tlswodnjs/tlswodnjs.github.io/README.md

 ## Installation

 Download the Zip file on this [link](https://github.com/tlswodnjs/tlswodnjs.github.io/archive/refs/heads/main.zip) to access the different files.
-One can also reference via [bootstrap](https://getbootstrap.com/docs/5.0/components/navs-tabs/).
+One can also reference [bootstrap](https://getbootstrap.com/docs/5.0/components/navs-tabs/) for guidelines around the NavBar and importing the right code.

 ## Roadmap

-In the future, I am planning to add more information on the specific bus like bus#, number of disrespectfulness to Asian or Black?
+In the future, I will continue to add updates based on the projects that I work on throughout the course.
+The goal is to build an outline from scratch, so I will continue to test out different formatting / styling + html structuring throughout the course.
+I am also planning to work on a side project that keeps track of the stock market and recommends ~20 stocks to consider each day based on key indicatiors.

 ## Contributing

-Feel free to adjust as you see fit, but ultimately all licenses belong to MIT.
+Feel free to adjust as you see fit, but the assignments belong to MIT.
+Further, some of the material is imported from bootstrap.

 ## License